akrherz/iem/scripts/prism/README.md

+# Notes about PRISM data

 When referring to the data, the source must be clearly and prominently stated and include, at a minimum, our name, URL, and the date of data creation.
 For example:

-PRISM Climate Group, Oregon State University, http://prism.oregonstate.edu, created 4 Feb 2004.
+PRISM Climate Group, Oregon State University, [website](http://prism.oregonstate.edu), created 4 Feb 2004.

 gdalinfo says the grid is: